Kroger: Early history (1883 to 1950s)

 In 1884, Kroger opened his second store.
-By 1902, the Kroger Grocery and Baking Company had been incorporated.
-By this time, the company had grown to forty stores and sold $1.75 million worth of merchandise each year.
+By 1902, Kroger Grocery and Baking Company had been incorporated.
+By this time, the company had grown to forty stores, with annual merchandise sales of $1.75 million.
 In addition, Kroger became the first grocery chain to have its own bakery.

-In 1916, Kroger company began self-service shopping.
+In 1916, Kroger company began using self-service shopping.
 Before this, all articles were kept behind counters.
 Customers would ask for them, then clerks would deliver them to customers.

 In 1929, it was rumored that Safeway would merge with Kroger.
+Kroger announced in 2022 that it would acquire Safeway's parent company, Albertsons, but in December 2024 the merger fell through when a federal judge blocked the merger and Albertsons backed out of the deal.
+By the end of the 1920s, Kroger, through its acquisition of smaller chains, controlled more than 5,500 stores, mainly in the Midwest and South.

-In the 1930s, Kroger became the first grocery chain to monitor product quality and to test foods offered to customers, and also the first to have a store surrounded on all four sides by parking lots.
+In the 1930s, Kroger Grocery and Baking Company became the first grocery chain to monitor product quality and to test foods offered to customers.
+It also became the first company with a store surrounded on all four sides by parking lots.
+In 1932, the company tested a pilot project after it opened a grocery store in Indianapolis.
+The facility, which was surrounded by a 75-car parking space, allowed the company to determine the close relationship between parking facilities and gross sales.

-1950s
+1950s and 1960s

 Beginning in 1955, Kroger began acquiring supermarket chains, expanding into new markets.
 In May, Kroger entered the Houston, Texas, market by acquiring the Houston-based 26-store chain Henke & Pillot.
 In June, Kroger acquired the Krambo Food Stores, Inc. of Appleton, Wisconsin.
-In late July, it purchased Child's Food Stores, Inc. of Jacksonville, Texas.
+In July, it purchased Child's Food Stores, Inc. of Jacksonville, Texas, and operated 25 supermarkets in Texas, Arkansas, and Louisiana.

 In January 1956, the company bought out Big Chain Stores, Inc., a chain of seven stores based in Shreveport, Louisiana, later combining it with the Childs group.
 All of these chains adopted the Kroger banner in 1966.

-During all the acquisitions, in September 1957, Kroger sold off its Wichita, Kansas, store division, then consisting of 16 stores, to J. S. Dillon and Sons Stores Company, then headed by Ray S. Dillon, son of the company founder.
+During all the acquisitions, in September 1957, Kroger sold off its Wichita, Kansas, store division, which consisted of 16 stores, to J. S. Dillon and Sons Stores Company, then headed by Ray S. Dillon, son of the company founder.